Are These The 13 Best Tiny Croatia Villages And Towns?

 Vukovar water tower

-When visiting popular destinations in Croatia, it’s easy to merely focus on the capital and on the coastal cities, full of summer fun, but what about the other Croatian towns to visit in this beautiful country?
+When visiting popular destinations in Croatia, it’s easy to merely focus on the capital and the coastal cities, which are full of summer fun, but what about the other Croatian towns to visit in this beautiful country?

 Vukovar is situated in eastern Croatia and is known for several things.
-First, it is the country’s largest river port and sits where the Danube River and Vuka River meet, and second, it is the site of a bloody battle in 1991, known as the Battle of Vukovar.
-Third and I think the most amazing, the Vučedol Dove!
+First, it is the country’s largest river port and sits where the Danube and Vuka Rivers meet.
+Second, it is the site of a bloody battle in 1991, known as the Battle of Vukovar.
+Third, and I think the most amazing, is the Vučedol Dove!

-The Vučedol Dove is the most significant individual archaeological finding from Croatia.
-It was found in 1938 in Vučedol near Vukovar and made between 2,800 and 2,400.
-BC.
-It is a ceramic model of a bird on three legs, made of baked clay, 19.5 cm high.
-It is dark in color, decorated with white ornaments in the form of a bow, necklace, and wavy, zigzag lines on the wings.
-Just a note, though, the original Dove can be found at the Archaeological Museum in Zagreb.
+The Vučedol Dove is Croatia’s most significant individual archaeological finding.
+It was found in 1938 in Vučedol near Vukovar and made between 2,800 and 2,400 BC.
+It is a ceramic model of a bird on three legs, made of baked clay, and 19.5 cm high.
+It is dark in color and decorated with white ornaments in the form of a bow and necklace and wavy, zigzag lines on the wings.
+Just a note, though: the original Dove can be found at the Archaeological Museum in Zagreb.

 The confluence of these two rivers means natural beauty in abundance, and if you’re a wine lover, there are loads of wineries a short drive away.
 This all makes Vukomar one of the absolute best places to go in Croatia if you’re looking for Croatia destinations away from the coast and major cities.

 One of Istria’s hidden gems, the photogenic hilltop town of Labin, lies just inland from the resort town of Rabac and the rest of the Kvarner Gulf.
-It beautifully overlooks the coast only three kilometers from the Adriatic Sea and is perched 325 meters atop a hill.
+It is perched 325 meters atop a hill and beautifully overlooks the coast only three kilometers from the Adriatic Sea.

 Founded as a Roman settlement in the 3rd century AD, then known as Albona, which means “town on a hill,” Labin used to be encircled by fortified walls.
 Only short sections of these ancient walls survive to this day.
 Labin is an overwhelmingly charming town characterized by winding, narrow streets, cobbled alleyways, several art galleries and museums, and pastel-colored buildings.
 It’s everything you expect from an Istrian town—essentially a perfect mix of Rovinj and Motovun, two of the most popular tourist towns on the Istrian peninsula.

-Other highlights include the Mining Museum, exhibiting Labin’s long history as a mining town, and the Fortica Fortress, which offers stunning panoramic views of the surrounding rolling countryside and sea in the distance.
+Other highlights include the Mining Museum, which exhibits Labin’s long history as a mining town, and the Fortica Fortress, which offers stunning panoramic views of the surrounding rolling countryside and the sea in the distance.

 Waterfalls in Croatia - Waterfall in Rastoke, Croatia.

-If you like a change of scenery, you want an alternative to the bustling historic cities and pebble beaches of the coast, consider a day trip to Rastoke, the historic core of the town of Slunj.
+If you like a change of scenery and want an alternative to the bustling historic cities and pebble beaches of the coast, consider a day trip to Rastoke, the historic core of the town of Slunj.
 Located along the road that connects Zagreb and Plitvice Lakes National Park, Rastoke is the ideal place to take a break from driving.

 The beauty of this town is its location at the place where the Slunjcica River splits up into many branches, which then flow into the Korana River.
 This results in a multitude of small waterfalls and cascades, similar to those at Plitvice Lakes National Park, yet smaller and less numerous.
 However, the difference between the park and the town is that Rastoke consists of a centuries-old village filled with historic watermills.
 Rastoke is sometimes referred to as “the small lakes of Plitvice” for this reason.